piegope/doc/docs/content/en/kb/devolutions-server/how-to-articles/create-azure-ad-pam-provider.md

 ![Copy the Client Secret Value](https://webdevolutions.azureedge.net/docs/en/kb/KB8067.png)

 **In {{ en.DVLS }}**
 18. Paste the value copied in the previous step in the ***Secret key*** field.
 ![Secret key](https://webdevolutions.azureedge.net/docs/en/kb/KB8068.png)
-1. <a name="Step19"></a>Test the connection to see if it works, then click ***Save***.
+1. Test the connection to see if it works, then click ***Save***.
 The ***Scan Configuration*** window will appear: keep it open as it will be filled in a later step.

 **In the Azure Portal**

    {% snippet icon.badgeCaution %}
    Assigning API permissions as described in steps 20 to 26 is only useful if you want to perform Azure accounts discovery (scan).
-If this is not the case, to avoid assigning unnecessary permissions to the application, skip to <a href="#Step27">step 27</a>.
+If this is not the case, to avoid assigning unnecessary permissions to the application, skip to step 27.
    {% endsnippet %}

 20. In ***API permissions***, click ***Add a permission***.